vikejs/vike/readme.md

 export { Page }

 // We export a JSX component, but we could as well export a Vue/Svelte/... component,
-// or even export some totally custom object as vite-plugin-ssr doesn't do anything
+// or even export some totally custom object since vite-plugin-ssr doesn't do anything
 // with `Page`: it just passes it to your `render()` hook and to the client-side. function Page() {
   return <>Hello</>